Skip to Content

 I thought Winter Garden explored the relationship between mothers and daughters and sisters.
 And this made me reflect on my own relationships with my mother and my sister.

-And finally, along with the Russian history woven throughout Winter Garden, I learned about the siege of Leningrad which is really the piece of Russian history that is central to the book.
-I really didn’t know anything about this before I read Winter Garden, and I always like to learn something new when I read historical fiction.
+Finally, along with the Russian history woven throughout Winter Garden, I learned about the siege of Leningrad which is really the piece of Russian history that is central to the book.
+I really didn’t know much about this before I read Winter Garden, and I always like to learn something new when I read historical fiction.

 Winter Garden by Kristin Hannah – What I Didn’t Like